Mughrabi Quarter: Preparations

 The razing of the quarter took place without any official authorization.
-Responsibility for demolishing the Mughrabi Quarter is contested between several figures: Teddy Kollek, Moshe Dayan, (Note: "Moshe Dayan have immediate orders for the clearing of Arab houses adjacent to the Western Wall...
+Responsibility for demolishing the Mughrabi Quarter is contested between several figures: Teddy Kollek, Moshe Dayan, (Note: "Moshe Dayan gave immediate orders for the clearing of Arab houses adjacent to the Western Wall...
 Dayan announced that he would like to go further and bulldoze a road through the hills, wide enough to allow 'every Jew in the world to reach the Western Wall'."
 (Hulme 2006)) Colonel Shlomo Lahat, Uzi Narkiss (Note: "The demolition was decided on by General Narkiss, the regional commander, and Major Kollek, without sanction from defense Minister Dayan and Prime Minister Eshkol."
 (Klein 2014)) and David Ben-Gurion.
 The precise details of how the operation was carried out are not clear, since no paper trail was left by the participants.
 (Note: "One reason for multiple versions of what happened is that participants sought to avoid creating a paper trail.
 Ironically, that allowed key figures to make conflicting claims to what they regarded as credit for the operation."
 (Gorenberg 2007)) According to one source, the retired Israeli Prime Minister David Ben-Gurion played a pivotal role in the decision to demolish the quarter.
 He visited the Wall on 8 June with Teddy Kollek, (Note: According to Uzi Benziman's Jerusalem: A City Without Walls Schocken Books, Tel Aviv (1973) (Abowd 2000)) Shimon Peres and Ya'akov Yannai, head of the National Parks Authority at the time, (Note: Yannai states that:"the person who can take credit for expanding the area of the Wall is Ben-Gurion as opposed to those who claim it for themselves.
 That's because if it weren't for him, I wouldn't have done it and the others wouldn't have either."
 (Kabalo 2018)) and was upset at seeing a sign in Arabic.

 He noticed a tile sign in front of the Wall, which read "Al-Burak Road" in English and Arabic but not in Hebrew.
 It was a reminder of the prophet Mohammad's legendary horse, Buraq, left tethered by the Wall as the prophet took his journey to heaven from the famous rock above.
 Ben-Gurion looked at the sign with disapproval and asked if anyone had a hammer.
 A soldier tried to pry off the tile with a bayonet, but Ben-Gurion was concerned about damage to the stone.
 An axe was produced and the name on the tile carefully removed.
 The symbolism of expunging Arabic from the redeemed Jewish holy site was not lost on the surrounding crowd, or on Ben-Gurion.
 They cheered, and Ben-Gurion exclaimed, "This is the greatest moment of my life since I came to Israel."